ExeterCodeClub/Support/timelapse/task3.md

     imagenumber=$(printf "%06.0f" $i)

-    mv $workdirectory/$image $workdirectory/image-$imagenumber.jpg
+    mv $image image-$imagenumber.jpg

     i=$[ i+1 ]

 done

+cd ..
 ```

 Let's break this down.

 First we assign the variable `workdirectory` the value `testimages` again, since that's where the images we will rename are stored.
+Then we move into `testimages` ready for the next bit.

 The line that says `list=$( ls $workdirectory )` is running the command `ls testimages` in the terminal to get a list of the image filenames, which looks like